ibnushahraa/dotenv-guard/README.md

 - Report bugs and suggest features
 - Submit pull requests
 - Improve documentation
-- Develop plugins for Vite integration
+- Develop plugins for other frameworks

 ---